d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

         raise NotImplementedError
 ```

-## Model

-The encoder-decoder model contains both an encoder and a decoder.
-We implement its forward method for training.
-It takes both encoder inputs and decoder inputs, with optional additional arguments.
-During computation, it first computes encoder outputs to initialize the decoder state, and then returns the decoder outputs.
+## Putting the Encoder and Decoder Together

+In the end,
+the encoder-decoder architecture
+contains both an encoder and a decoder,
+with optionally extra arguments.
+In the forward propagation,
+the output of the encoder
+is used to produce the encoded state,
+and this state
+will be further used by the decoder as one of its input.

 ```{.python .input  n=4}
 #@save